Charles H. Mills

 Charles Houghton Mills (1843 – 3 April 1923) was a member of parliament for Waimea and Wairau, in the South Island of New Zealand.

 Early life

 Mills was born in Nelson.
 His father was Richard Mills, who arrived in Nelson in 1841 on the Lord Auckland.
-The family moved to Wellington in the early 1850s, where his father was Governor of the gaol, and where Charles Mills was educated.
+The family moved to Wellington in the early 1850s, where his father was Governor of the jail, and where Charles Mills was educated.
 He was a pupil teacher at Te Aro school.
 He went to sea for some years, and then worked in mining and farming.
 Later, Mills was a commission agent.

 Mills settled in Havelock in 1871 and married Margaret, a daughter of John Morrison, in the same year.

 Member of Parliament

 The 1887 general election in the Waimea-Picton electorate was contested by Arthur Seymour, Joseph Harkness and Mills, who received 446, 444 and 415 votes, respectively.
 Seymour was thus elected.